Let's Talk About Chambering

 So, what do I recommend?

-I do not assume I am always working with a blade (I live in Texas, after all), and I need to compensate for the lack of upper body strength by engaging every muscle I can get into my strikes when needed.
-I've also noticed that as you speed up in drills, the chambers naturally become more shallow, and if I start shallow, I'll end up leaving my hands out in front of me in space as big fat targets for an opponent.
+I like our deep chamber because I do not assume I am always working with a blade, and I need to compensate for the lack of upper body strength by engaging every muscle I can get into my strikes when needed.
+I've also noticed that as I speed up in drills, the chambers naturally become more shallow, and if I start shallow, I'll end up leaving my hands out in front of me in space as big fat targets for an opponent.
 I think it's easier to transition from deep to middle and shallow versus the other direction.

 I also think it's critical business to protect the head.
 When I play empty hand, I use the middle chamber for the most part.
 I rarely, if ever, use the shallow.